sileence114/AntiGenius/README.md

 from genius by logging and rollback.
 > My English is bad, and the following is basically done with the help of Google Translate.
 >
-> If you have grammar or vocabulary questions, just pr.
+> If I mistake in English usage, just pr.

 ## Reason of Carrying Prism to Fabric